-For the three months ended March 31, 2017, compared to the same period in 2016, the increase in product cost of sales was primarily driven by higher unit sales volume related to our biosimilar product shipments and inventory amounts written down as a result of excess, obsolescence, unmarketability or other reasons.
-These increases were partially offset by the impact from the spin-off of our hemophilia business on February 1, 2017.
+For the six months ended June 30, 2017, compared to the same period in 2016, the increase in product cost of sales was primarily driven by higher unit sales volume related to our biosimilar product shipments and inventory amounts written down as a result of excess, obsolescence, unmarketability or other reasons.
+These increases were partially offset by the impact from the spin-off of our hemophilia business on February 1, 2017, the accelerated depreciation recorded in the second quarter of 2016 as a result of our decision to cease manufacturing in Cambridge, MA and lower contract manufacturing shipments.